Course Outline

 After completing this module, you will be able to:

-• Understand the overall security features of Windows 10 for government use.
+• Understand the overall security features of Windows 10 for government.

-• Comprehend the specific features and applications of Device Guard in a government context.
+• Understand the features of Device Guard for government.

 14 Hours